Agadez Uranium Project

 Underexplored Project in World Class Uranium Basin

-- ENRG recently acquired the Agadez Uranium Project located in the highly prospective Tim Mersoï Basin, Niger, a mining jurisdiction with a long history of uranium production.
+- ENRG acquired the Agadez Uranium Project located in the highly prospective Tim Mersoï Basin, Niger, a mining jurisdiction with a long history of uranium production.

 - 100% of 3 exploration permits (726km2) and an exploration licence application.